Find frequently asked questions about Geppetto below.

 What happens if I don’t see a module or sensor that I need?

 Geppetto supports a wide range of components and sensors from a variety of companies like Intel, NXP, Toradex, Raspberry Pi, Qualcomm, Texas Instruments, and so on.
 We are constantly adding modules to the Geppetto library.
-But if you don’t find a module you need, please don’t hesitate to contact us.
+But if you don’t find a module you need, please don’t hesitate to contact us and we might be able to add it for you.
+Of course, any new module that is not readily available may extend the delivery period beyond 15 business days.
+This post has more information about module requests.

 What COMs and Processors do you support?